The Last Command (1928 film): Plot

-In 1928 Hollywood, director Leo Andreyev (William Powell) looks through photographs for actors for his next movie.
-When he comes to the picture of an aged Sergius Alexander (Emil Jannings), he pauses, then tells his assistant (Jack Raymond) to cast the man.
+In 1928 Hollywood, director Leo Andreyev looks through photographs for actors for his next movie.
+When he comes to the picture of an aged Sergius Alexander, he pauses, then tells his assistant to cast the man.
 Sergius shows up at the Eureka Studio with a horde of other extras and is issued a general's uniform.
 As he is dressing, another actor complains that his continual head twitching is distracting.
 Sergius apologizes and explains that it is the result of a great shock he once experienced.

 The film then flashes back ten years to Czarist Russia, which is in the midst of the Revolution.
 Grand Duke Sergius Alexander, the Czar's cousin and commander of all his armies, is informed by his adjutant that two actors entertaining the troops have been identified as dangerous "revolutionists" during a routine passport check.
 He decides to toy with them for his amusement.
 When one of them, Leo Andreyev, becomes insolent, Sergius whips him across the face and has him jailed.

-Leo's companion, the beautiful Natalie Dabrova (Evelyn Brent), is an entirely different matter.
+Leo's companion, the beautiful Natalie Dabrova, is an entirely different matter.
 She intrigues Sergius.
 Despite the danger she poses, he takes her along with him.
 After a week, he gives her a pearl necklace as a token of his feelings for her.
 She comes to realize that he is at heart a man of great honor who loves Russia as deeply as she does.
 When she invites him to her room, he spots a partially hidden pistol, but deliberately turns his back to her.
 She draws the weapon, but cannot fire.
 Despite their political differences, she has fallen in love with him.